-First, understand Lanna food which encompasses Northern Thai regions that was formerly known as the Kingdom of Lanna.
+First, understand Lanna food, which encompasses Northern Thai regions that were formerly known as the Kingdom of Lanna.
 Its cuisine is far more difficult to find in other parts of Thailand where coconuts are far more prevalent.
-Lanna-style dishes come with many wild mushrooms, forest vegetables and fruits since temperatures are cooler in the northern mountainous areas.
+Lanna-style dishes come with many wild mushrooms, forest vegetables, and fruits since temperatures are cooler in the northern mountainous areas.
 Most dishes will contain flavors similar to those in the Shan State, Burma and/or Laos.

 In addition, you won’t miss khao soi on any restaurant menu since it’s a profoundly beloved regional dish.
 Khao soi, which means “cut rice,” is a curry-based egg noodle served with pickled mustard greens, lime, shallots, chillies, and meat.
 Although in several vegan restaurants on the list below, meats are replaced with vegetables.